ventinus/event-scheduler/README.md

 - ~~style Header~~
 - deploy site (netlify?)
 - enable social logins for anyone
-- show "my past/upcoming events" on profile page
+- ~~show "my past/upcoming events" on profile page~~
+- ~~hook up profile update~~
+- ~~redirect / to /events~~

 ### P1

 - notify managers of new requests
 - notify requesters when request is responded to
-- add profile info data
-  - name, email, photo, description
 - profile page
-  - create/update/delete
+  - delete profile
-  - view my events - requested/accepted/rejected
+  - improve ui for listing events to show more fields (cards?)
+  - make custom queries for getting events on and after a date and events before a date
-- enforce only future can be created/updated
+- enforce only future events can be created/updated
 - pre-populate new event form data with profile data

 ## Available Scripts